Queen Mother of the West: History

 Western Mother refers to an archaic divinity residing in the west.
 The exact nature of the Mother divinities in the Shang dynasty is unclear, but they were seen as powerful forces deserving of ritual by the people of the Shang dynasty.

 Originally, from the earliest known depictions of her in accounts like the Classic of Mountains and Seas during the Zhou dynasty, she was a ferocious goddess of death with the teeth of a tiger, who rules over wild beasts and sends down heavenly punishments such as pestilences.
 She was also mentioned as an authority ruling over other divinities such as Jiutian Xuannü, a goddess of war and sex.

+Other stories hold that she is a mountain goddess or a divine tigress.
+She is also popularly thought to have blessed the Eight Immortals with their supernatural abilities.

-After her integration into the Taoist pantheon, she gradually took on associations with other aspects, such as immortality, as well.
+After her integration into the Taoist pantheon, she gradually took on associations with other aspects, such as immortality, as well as being the god of stars, directions, profit, and the sun and moon.

 The worship of the Queen Mother is organised today in Taiwan as Yaochidao.

 Literary accounts

 Zhuangzi

 One of the earliest written references to the Queen Mother comes from the writings of the Taoist writer Zhuangzi (c.
 4th century BCE):

 Zhuangzi describes the Queen Mother as one of the highest of the deities, meaning she had gained immortality and celestial powers.
 Zhuangzi also states that Xiwangmu is seated upon a spiritual western mountain range, suggesting she is connected to not only the heavens, but also to the west.